JennyZhang0810/LowAltitude-Multimodal-Dataset/README.md

 ## 📥 Data Access

-- Open subset (~30%) coming soon
+- Open subset (~30%) will be released
-- Full dataset release planned
+- Full dataset will be available in future versions

+👉 ScienceDB: Coming Soon
+👉 Download script: Coming Soon

 ---

-## 🛣️ Roadmap

-- [ ] Fine-grained annotations
-- [ ] Re-ID expansion
-- [ ] Language grounding
-- [ ] Benchmark leaderboard

----

 ## 🙏 Acknowledgements

+This dataset was **designed and led by the author**, covering the full pipeline of **data acquisition, organization, and annotation design**.

+We sincerely thank:

-- Xuzhou Transportation Control Group
+- **Xuzhou Transportation Control Group** for their strong support in large-scale UAV data acquisition
-- UESTC Future Media Research Center
+- **Future Media Research Center, University of Electronic Science and Technology of China (UESTC)** for valuable collaboration and technical assistance

 ---